Preparing for a Performance Appraisal as a Manager

 As a manager, some key objectives in the performance appraisal process are:

 - updating and revising objectives and standards as conditions change

 - providing performance feedback and coaching as problems or opportunities arise

 - providing opportunities for professional development

-- reinforcing progress towards goals
+- reinforcing progress toward goals

 Preparing for a performance appraisal

-As a manager, you’ll need to make sure you understand your organisation’s appraisal process—your human resources team can provide guidance for this.
+As a manager, you’ll need to make sure you understand your organization’s appraisal process—your human resources team can provide guidance for this.
 Since goal-setting is a part of the process, you will also need to know your company’s priorities as well as how they translate to your team’s objectives.
-Consult your manager or leadership team to ensure you’re on the right track.
+Consult with your manager or leadership team to ensure you’re on the right track.

 Expect your employee to have comments and questions.
 If you don’t have the answers, acknowledge it and let them know that you’ll research and work with them to find the resolution.

 Here are some key points a manager may want to discuss: